CSi254/triangle-tracker/README.md

 # The BDD
 This project starts from as simle as an alert box which is only open when you click a button called "CLICK ME".
-The button "CLICK ME" helps one in commanding the alert box in poping up on the page and entering the values for
+The button "CLICK ME" helps one in commanding the alert box in poping up on the page and entering the values for each side of the triangle.

+# The UI
+The ui is open for improvement.
+ # Author Email:
+ johngatheru18@gmail.com